AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

 ## Update linked items in [!DNL Workfront]

 If you work primarily in [!DNL Workfront], you can update your work items in [!DNL Workfront] and their counterparts in [!DNL Jira] also update.
-This update happens through the integration of [!DNL Workfront] for [!DNL Jira] which does not require you to have a [!DNL Jira] license.&nbsp;
+This update happens through the integration of [!DNL Workfront] for [!DNL Jira] which does not require you to have a [!DNL Jira] license.

 As long as your [!DNL Workfront] administrator has configured [!DNL Workfront for Jira] to synchronize the fields between linked items, certain fields that you update in [!DNL Workfront] also update for the linked [!DNL Jira] issue.
 For more information about updating items in [!DNL Workfront], see [Edit issues](../../manage-work/issues/manage-issues/edit-issues.md) and [Edit tasks](../../manage-work/tasks/manage-tasks/edit-tasks.md).

-The following list shows which [!DNL Workfront] fields synchronize with [!DNL Jira] fields on linked items:&nbsp;
+The following list shows which [!DNL Workfront] fields synchronize with [!DNL Jira] fields on linked items:

 <table style="table-layout:auto">
  <col>